 homes in the area.
 If you need a professional solution for your Indianapolis bat problem, give us at A Wildlife Pro a call.

-Indianapolis Animal Control Home Page - Learn about all of our services, and more about our animal control company.
+Indianapolis Wildlife Control Home Page - Learn about all of our services, and more about our animal control company.

 We cover a wide service range and remove wildlife in all of the greater Indianapolis, IN metropolitan area, including all of Marion County and Hamilton County, and the towns of